Laura May Webb finds that Zoë Brigley’s third poetry collection, Hand and Skull, cuts right to the bone.

 his thin mother.

 Women are used, abused and silenced by men who dominate them, men in power.
 ‘Beatitudes for the Women’, ‘Emily Doe’ and ‘Sonnet for the Hole in the Glass’ are all reworkings of legal cases demonstrating the judgement of men, court judges, police officers upon and against women.
 These poems give a voice to the women they represent, the women who have been ‘trapped’ or ‘boxed’, by men, marriage, motherhood.
 Brigley refuses to be silenced and recruits an array of voices, past and present to resist.
 But it is a calm and measured protest.
-The matter-of-fact descriptions of violent, traumatic experiences is disturbing in itself.
+The matter-of-fact descriptions of violent, traumatic experiences are disturbing in themselves.
 The female protagonists seem to accept their circumstances at the same time that they challenge and reject them.

 He opened the lens – and I did as I was told – […]